eosnetworkfoundation/evm-public-docs/cloud/README.md

 The EOS EVM infrastructure is hosted on Amazon Web Services (AWS) and deployed manually.

 ### Environments
 There are currently two environments, a staging environment using the testnet chain and a production environment using the mainnet chain.
-Each environment is deployed to a different Amazon Web Services (AWS) account.
+Each environment is deployed to a different AWS account.

 Environment | Chain | AWS Account
 --- | --- | ---